 Hundreds of hours of development mean tens of thousands of dollars, and that’s without factoring in testing, bugs and constant bug fixing.
-And if you think you’ll never run into bugs, Facebook still acts up every now and again, despite the fact that it has been up and running for 10 years and it has legions of bespoke developers working around the clock.
+And if you think you’ll never run into bugs, I have to remind you that Facebook still acts up every now and again, in spite of the fact that it has been up and running for 10 years and has legions of bespoke developers working around the clock.

 The only businesses that could afford to build their own social platforms are medium to large companies, leaving small businesses out in the cold.
 Not to mention that large businesses are already doing very well on existing social networks, because they can afford to invest, test, experiment; rinse and repeat until they come up with the content their audience responds to.

 The anatomy of social network participation

 Resources aside, probably the most important thing to consider is why people sign up for social networking sites.